Celant/ModpackKit/README.md

 # Friendly name of the modpack
 $MODPACK_NAME = "My Cool Modpack"
 # CurseForge project ID of the modpack
-$MODPACK_MOD_ID = 1220805
+$CURSEFORGE_PROJECT_ID = 1220805
 # The pair of CurseForge game version IDs that the modpack supports
-$MODPACK_GAME_VERSIONS = @(7498, 9990)
+$CURSEFORGE_GAME_VERSIONS = @(7498, 9990)
 ```

 If you don't have the CurseForge project ID yet, that's fine.
 It can be skipped for now, but note that you can't publish a release or generate a changelog without it, and CurseForge can take a while to approve new projects.

-The `$MODPACK_GAME_VERSIONS` can be hard to find, but are available in the [CurseForge Game Versions API](https://support.curseforge.com/en/support/solutions/articles/9000197321-curseforge-api#Game-Versions-API) response.
+The `$CURSEFORGE_GAME_VERSIONS` can be hard to find, but are available in the [CurseForge Game Versions API](https://support.curseforge.com/en/support/solutions/articles/9000197321-curseforge-api#Game-Versions-API) response.
 The above values correspond to "Forge" and "1.20.1" respectively.

 ### Setting Up Automation Git Hooks